tahonermann/text_view/README.md

-The interface descriptions in the sections that follow use the concept names from the [ranges proposal][N4560], are intended to be used as specification, and should be considereed authoritative.
+The interface descriptions in the sections that follow use the concept names from the [ranges proposal][N4560], are intended to be used as specification, and should be considered authoritative.
 Any differences in behavior as defined by these definitions as compared to the [Text_view] implementation are unintentional and should be considered indicatative of a defect in either the specification or the implementation.